 The Master of Arts Clinical Mental Health Counseling program is based on the standards developed by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program incorporates the eight content areas outlined by the National Board of Certified Counselors (NBCC) to prepare students seeking professional counselor licensure and desiring to begin professional practice at the master’s level.
 The Chicago School is known for its commitment to diversity in its student body and the communities it serves.

-The online program, offered through The Chicago School of Professional Psychology, consists of 60 credit hours of course work, supervised clinical training experiences and two residencies.
+The online program, offered through The Chicago School of Professional Psychology, consists of 60 credit hours of coursework, supervised clinical training experiences and two residencies.
 Students in the M.A.
-Clinical Mental Health Counseling program gain experience and training in general counseling competencies including ethics, research, program evaluation, diagnosis, theories, career development, assessment, and counseling interventions.
+Clinical Mental Health Counseling programs gain experience and training in general counseling competencies including ethics, research, program evaluation, diagnosis, theories, career development, assessment, and counseling interventions.

 Students receive specialized training that focuses on community, prevention, and early intervention in community settings.
 They also learn to promote mental wellness, prevention, and resilience in individuals and communities.